buildkite-plugins/junit-annotate-buildkite-plugin/README.md

 ### `report-slowest` (optional)
 Default: `0`

-Adds a table with the specified amount of slowest tests listed in the JUnit XML files.
-The annotation will also be shown when all tests are successful.
+Include the specified number of slowest tests in the annotation.
+The annotation will always be shown.

 ## Developing